 Problem: No matter how well they fit, it’s too easy to lose a good pair of sunglasses while PWC riding.
 And then the rest of the Sea Doo ride can be a chore if I don’t have a spare set and have to squint all the way home.

 Solution: There are a variety of floating retainers available that help my glasses stay on better and keep them afloat if they come off.

 5. Secret Products For Sea Doo Tours – Hat Clips

 Problem: Any headgear or hat worn to protect my head from too much sun while Sea Doo riding may blow off and get lost.

 Solution: Hat clips are a nifty little device that attach to the back of my hat and the collar of my shirt or PFD.
 If my hat blows off, it falls done my back where I can retrieve it easily.

 6. Secret Products For Sea Doo Tours – Waist Pack

 Problem: I need more waterproof storage space for Sea Doo riding.
 Some PWC’s don’t any and most don’t have enough.

 Solution: I wear a waterproof waist pack to carry essentials that I want to keep dry and handy.
 My wife uses hers as a purse.

 7. Secret Products For Sea Doo Tours – Dry Shoes

 Solution: The best I’ve found are Powerdrain Cool shoes by Columbia (also see Columbia Drainmaker III Shoe).
 They look like running shoes.
 But they are also quick drying, with soles that protect against hard stones underfoot and uppers that stop sunburned feet.
-Click here to check out my review.
+Click here to see my review.

 8. Secret Products For Sea Doo Tours – Rain Jacket

 Problem: Getting caught in the rain while PWC riding is painful, wet and can also be chilly.